abstractmachine/interaction-design-tools/README.md

 [Fritzing](https://fritzing.org) is a simple, easy to learn software tool for creating your own custom Printed Circuit Board (PCB) designs.

 ### KiCAD
 This is an open-source project slowly emerging as the de-facto hobbyist+professional tool for designing Printed Circuit Boards (PCB).
 It requires a strong understanding of electronics, and is very much the professional upgrade from Fritzing (cf. above).
+Another solution is Fusion 360 (cf. below) that integrates a PCB design environment inside of a larger 3D CAD tool.

 [KiCAD](https://www.kicad.org)